Leadership of Muhammad (SAW): Lessons for CEOs

-The work has been reviewed for inclusion of only authentic traditions by Prof Dr Hafiz Ihsanul Haq, my cousin and formerly Chairman of Department of Arabic, Karachi University, Pakistan and Director, Shaikh Zayed Centre, Karachi University, and a TV personality who translated Khutba-e-Hajj live in Urdu from Arabic for 3/4 decades for PTV.
+The work has been reviewed for inclusion of only authentic traditions by Prof Dr Hafiz Ihsanul Haq, my cousin and formerly Chairman of Department of Arabic, Karachi University, Pakistan and Director, Shaikh Zayed Centre, Karachi University, and a TV personality who translated Khutba-e-Hajj live in Urdu from Arabic for over three decades for PTV.
 Dr Haq led Islam summer school and Ramadan taraveeh prayers in USA for several decades.
 His comments:

-I have reviewed the article and found that all the facts provided in it are authentic and according to description of testified renowned Seerah books. -Dr Ihsanul Haq
+I have reviewed the article and found that all the facts provided in it are authentic and according to description of testified renowned Seerah books. – Dr Ihsanul Haq

 This work has also been shared with my mother, Aapa Amtur Rasheed, founder of Madrassatul Banat in Gujranwala, Faisalabad and Quran Markaz in Lahore and Karachi.
 A scholar of Islam, she taught women Quran tafseer and Hadith book Bukhari Shareef in a teaching career spanning over 7 decades.